Cars

 will now assemble everything Potter-related right here.

-In a wintry snow scene in about 1965, Jim has two cars loaded: an ex-Goodman car on the front, and an ex-Toon car on the back just in case ----
+- In a wintry snow scene in about 1965, Jim has two cars loaded: an ex-Goodman car on the front, and an ex-Toon car on the back just in case ----

 though I suppose the Toon car would come off first, making the Goodman

-Bedford "J" lorry.
 May as well show the lorry again

 outside Jim's business premises in Coventry; nowadays it would be

-called "eco-green-recycling-materials-logistics", but Jim was a
+called "eco-recycling-materials-logistics" or something fancy, but Jim was a

-scrap man pure and simple!
-Next, an instantly-recognizable Darkie Wright special
+Next, an unmistakable Darkie Wright special

-that Jim got brand new, and which later went to Frank Bourne --- what
+that Jim got brand new, and which later went to Frank Bourne

-a beauty.
-Unfortunately, it got a pasting, shown in the next two photos --- aftermath 1, and aftermath 2.
+shown in the next two photos --- aftermath 1, and aftermath 2.
 Rob Harrad would like to build a heritage replica of this car one day.
-If you spotted the tasty Zephyr convertible in the background of "aftermath 2", enlarged here, that SVC1 plate is there today, on that same Zephyr, still in Jim Potter's hands.
-Here's the "Copper Kettle"

 signwriting was done by Rob Harrad's father.
 Rob tells me it was

-called the Copper Kettle because Jim, as a dealer in all metals, had
+nicknamed The Copper Kettle because Jim, as a dealer in all metals, had

 the body made entirely of copper and brass.